Essential email DNS records and how to set them up

 Setting up your DNS records with MailerSend

 MailerSend provides the values for your SPF, DKIM, MX and CNAME records when you go to verify a domain.
 All you need to do then is head to your sending domain’s DNS page and create the corresponding records and enter these values.
 You can also easily share your records and the instructions for implementing them with a colleague by clicking the Share records button.
+For DMARC records, you can generate the record in the DMARC monitoring feature.

 To add a new domain, click Domains under the Email tab in the left-hand navigation menu, then click Add domain.
 You'll be prompted to verify the domain before you can use it.